OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 While the power of these commands is quite useful, extreme care should be taken when using them in a Rails based application.
 Usually, its just a bad idea.
 If need be, a whitelist of possible values should be used and any input should be validated as thoroughly as possible.

-Check out the guides from [Rails](https://guides.rubyonrails.org/security.html#command-line-injection) and [OWASP](https://www.owasp.org/index.php/Command_Injection) for more on command injection.
+The guides from [Rails](https://guides.rubyonrails.org/security.html#command-line-injection) and [OWASP](https://www.owasp.org/index.php/Command_Injection) contain further information on command injection.

 ## SQL Injection